Slow Query Improvement

-Upsert is an interesting and powerful SQL statement not supported on all database managers.
-In this article we will cover a technique to emulate the upsert statement with other regular SQL statements in PostgreSQL.
-You can apply this technique in other database engines too.
+Upsert is an exciting and powerful SQL statement not supported on all database managers.
+In this article, we will cover a technique to emulate the upsert statement with other regular SQL statements in PostgreSQL.
+You can apply this technique to other database engines too.

 The UPSERT statement

-The upsert statement is used when we have two tables.
-One is the destination table, where we will do updates or inserts (hence the name upsert) and the other table is the source ...
+We use "UPSERT" statement when we have two tables.
+One is the destination table, where we will do updates or inserts (hence the name UPSERT), and the other table is the source table, where the informat...

 Why You Should Use TeamSQL Instead of the Command Line for Redis

-Redis doesn’t require much in terms of software, and in fact, you probably went straight into working with Redis using the command-line interface (CLI).
-While there’s no arguing with simplicity, especially if it works, here’s why you might consider using TeamSQL to manage your Redis environments instead of relying on CLI-based tools.
+Redis doesn’t require much regarding software, and in fact, you probably went straight into working with Redis using the command-line interface (CLI).
+While there’s no arguing with simplicity, primarily if it works, here’s why you might consider using TeamSQL to manage your Redis environments instead of relying on CLI-based tools.

-It might seem counterintuitive that you can simplify your tool set by adding another product (in this case, TeamSQL), but if TeamSQL works ...
+It might seem counterintuitive that you can simplify your toolset by adding another product (in this case, TeamSQL), but if TeamSQL works ...